Baldrico/Shadowdark/Rules/5) Gameplay/Time.md

 Minutes Pass.
 Effects with a duration of rounds expire.
 The GM rolls one random encounter check that occurs on a 1-3 on a d6 while this time is passing.

 Hours/Days Pass.
 Effects with a duration shorter than the time passed expire.
-The GM uses overland travel rules to check for encounters that occur while this time is passing (see pg.
+The GM uses [[Overland Travel]] rules to check for encounters that occur while this time is passing (see pg.
 90).

 After resolving encounters, the game world fast-forwards to the new point in time.